j-v-k/PolitcalCont/README.md

 ####An analysis of the individual campaign contributions from FEC dataset.
-Based on an assignment I did for Udacity's Data Analyst Nanodegree
+Based on an assignment done for Udacity's Data Analyst Nanodegree

-###Can be viewed with this link:
+####Can be viewed with this link:
 https://rawgit.com/j-v-k/PolitcalCont/master/RMD%20and%20HTML/PoltCont.html